platformsh/platformsh-docs/sites/friday/src/get-started/here/make-changes.md

 ```

 {{< note >}}
-Deploying to production was fast because the image built for the `feat-a` environment was reused for your `main` environment.
+Deploying to production is fast because the image built for the `feat-a` environment is reused for your `main` environment.
 {{< /note >}}

 ## 6. Keep your branch up to date